Gary Cooper takes the rudder of Gering Public Schools

 In the past, Gering set four goals for itself to achieve as written in its strategic plan: Improve community partnerships and facilities by 2021, and increase pre-kindergarten enrollment and improve the grading and reporting system by 2024.

 As of the publication of this article, Gering had one case of COVID-19 among its staff and student population.
-Gering has, so far, been spared a barrage of anti-mask sentiment or forced to deal latent racial tensions (something that has occurred at neighboring Scottsbluff Public Schools.)
+Gering has, so far, been spared a barrage of anti-mask sentiment.

 Cooper believes his experience as a three-time interim administrator played a role in getting him the job.
 Before Gering, Cooper served as interim superintendent for Sandhills Public Schools, Thedford Public Schools, West Point Public Schools and Waverly Public Schools.
 Cooper was the interim superintendent at all but Waverly.